Ellen White Investigation

 What Was the Source of Inspiration for Ellen White's Warnings about Solitary Vice?

 In 1864, Mrs. White published her first book on health reform, Appeal to Mothers.
-The Seventh-day Adventist people were no doubt looking forward with great anticipation to learn what "light from Heaven" they would receive on health.
+The SDA people were no doubt looking forward with great anticipation to learn what "light from Heaven" they would receive on health.
 Imagine their disappointment when they discovered the entire book was devoted to warning SDA parents of the dire consequences of masturbation!
 In this book Mrs. White claimed her medical knowledge on the dangers of "self-abuse" came from visions she "saw":

 The state of our world was presented before me, and my attention was especially called to the youth of our time.
 Everywhere I looked, I saw imbecility, dwarfed forms, crippled limbs, misshapen heads, and deformity of every description.
 Sins and crimes, and the violation of nature's laws, were shown me as the causes of this accumulation of human woe and suffering.
-I saw such degradation and vile practices...16
+I saw such degradation and vile practices...20

 There can be no doubt Mrs. White claimed her knowledge came straight from heaven.
 Attached to the same book was an essay on "Chastity" quoting various "health reformers."
 Those quoted included Sylvester Graham, L.B.
 Coles, James Jackson, Mary Gove Nichols, and the phrenologist O.S.
 Fowler.
-Ronald Numbers explains: "So closely did the views of these individuals parallel those of Ellen White, the publishers felt it necessary to add a note denying prior knowledge on her part!"17 The publishers explained:
+Ronald Numbers explains: "So closely did the views of these individuals parallel those of Ellen White, the publishers felt it necessary to add a note denying prior knowledge on her part!"21 The publishers explained:

 ...she had read nothing from the authors here quoted, and had read no other works on this subject, previous to putting into our hands what she has written.
-She is not, therefore, a copyist, although she has stated important truths to which men who are entitled to our highest confidence, have borne testimony.18
+She is not, therefore, a copyist, although she has stated important truths to which men who are entitled to our highest confidence, have borne testimony.22

 Given the fact she plagiarized many of her other writings, and given the fact that her writings on masturbation so closely mirrored the views of the others, it is probable those other authors were the real source of inspiration for her writings on this subject.
+Here are a couple of examples from the book A Treatise on the Cause of Exhausted Vitality, which was in Ellen White's private library:23,24

 Modern Medical Perspective on Masturbation